Blog

 Working in fast-paced environments, test automation engineers should have excellent time management skills to effectively organize their work, accomplish all tasks on time, and meet project deadlines.

-In Agile and DevOps, QA experts maintain ongoing collaboration with developers, managers, and product owners during regular retrospectives, iteration planning, sprint reviews, and other meetings.
+In Agile environment, QA experts maintain ongoing collaboration with business analysts, developers, managers, and product owners during regular retrospectives, iteration planning, sprint reviews, and other meetings.
 This requires proficiency in communicating and reporting to establish robust interaction between all project members and quickly respond to changes and updates.

-Coding expertise, including the in-depth knowledge of Java, JavaScript, Python, and others, is pivotal for both Agile and DevOps engineers helping them enable effective writing, execution, and support of scripts.
+Coding expertise, including the in-depth knowledge of Java, JavaScript, Python, C#, and others, is pivotal for QA automation engineers helping them enable effective writing, execution, and support of scripts.
+Additionally, they should be proficient in mastering CI/CD and containerization tools, cloud testing platforms (e.g. AWS Device Farm), and most in-demand test automation frameworks, such as Cypress, Playwright, WebDriverIO, Appium, and others.

 Tip #3.
 Don’t overdo test automation